Python Tkinter ToDo List

 • lb variable assigned to Listbox

-• delete is a built-in function to delete Listbox item.
+• delete is a built-in function to delete a Listbox item.

-• User will select the item in the Listbox and then to trigger this function he/she will click on the deleteTask button.
-Immediately the item will disappear from the Listbox.
+• User will select the item in the Listbox, and then, to trigger this function, they click on the deleteTask button.
+Immediately, the item will disappear from the Listbox.

 def deleteTask():